Chapter 27: Awakening the Sleeping King and the Blessing of the North Wind

 Gate: Four of Cups

-I entered the vision gate and was floating on my back down a fast-moving stream of water that was so clear I could easily see the river rocks on the stream bed as I struggled to sit up.
-Trees passed by on either side, their branches reaching towards me in the stream as I shot forward relentlessly until I went over the edge of a tall waterfall, but instead of continuing downwards with the rest of the water I floated above the spray.
+I entered the vision gate and found myself floating on my back down a fast-moving stream of water that was so clear I could easily see the river rocks on the stream bed.
+As I struggled to sit up, trees passed by on either side, their branches reaching towards me in the stream as I was moved forward relentlessly by the current.
+Things continued in this manner until I went over the edge of a tall waterfall, but instead of continuing downwards with the rest of the water I floated above the spray among the dancing sylphs of the air.

 I shielded my eyes against the bright sunlight as I looked around, trying to get a feel for where in the Inner Worlds I had landed.
 Past the churning of the waterfall and its perpetual misty spray, I beheld an island sitting serenely in the midst of the river.
 My curiosity ignited, I flew to the island and landed on its beach, seeking its true nature and the disposition of those who dwelt upon it.